pytask-dev/pytask/README.md

 The license also includes a copyright and permission notice from pytest since some modules, classes, and functions are copied from pytest.
 Not to mention how pytest has inspired the development of pytask in general.
-Without the amazing work of Holger Krekel and pytest\'s many contributors, this project would not have been possible.
+Without the amazing work of Holger Krekel and pytest's many contributors, this project would not have been possible.
 Thank you!

 # Citation